 An interview will help you fill your position with the most qualified candidate and it can be great preparation for students in their future employment search.

 Hire and orient new student employees

 This guide provides information for students and departmental employers regarding the on-campus student employment process for Goshen College.
-It is intended for informational purposes only and is not intended to be, and should not be interpreted as, a contract between the college and any employee.
+It may be used as an resource to guide orientation for students.
+Note that it is intended for informational purposes only and is not intended to be, and should not be interpreted as, a contract between the college and any employee.

 Evaluate your student employees

-Student employees want feedback, so it’s important for supervisors to complete an evaluation form for each student employee at least once per school year.
-In addition, a 30- or 60-day review may be useful for new student employees.
+Student employees want feedback, so it’s important for supervisors to provide routine and ongoing evaluations, both verbally and in writing.
+At minimum, complete an evaluation form for each student employee at least once per school year.
+In addition, a 30- or 60-day review may be useful for new student employees since early feedback can help to guide student’s behavior.
 Feel free to add/remove sections of this form to best fit your department’s needs.

 GC supervisors strive to help student employees excel in their job and to provide pre-professional work environments.
 In return, student employees are asked to perform their responsibilities to the best of their ability.
 On the rare occasion a student does not consistently meet departmental work expectations, supervisors will follow a disciplinary process to help students learn from their mistakes, correct their own errors and to understand why they are being disciplined and possibly terminated.
 The disciplinary process includes documentation of 1) a verbal counseling, 2) a written warning, and 3) termination.

 If a student or supervisor feels that disciplinary procedures have occurred unjustly, he or she may contact Human Resources.
 The Director of Human Resources will work with both parties to review the situation and reconcile differences that may have occurred so that all parties understand the basis for any decision that has been made.